 Overview: Antimicrobial natural product drug discovery, pathway engineering for functionally optimised natural product leads and structural enzymology.

-Where are you looking: Natural products from environmental microorganisms (predominantly marine sources) and rationally engineered 'non-natural' natural products.
+Where are you looking for antibiotics: Natural products from environmental microorganisms (predominantly marine sources) and rationally engineered 'non-natural' natural products.

 Expertise required: Metagenomics, high-throughput sequencing, bioinformatics support, natural product pathway expression in heterologous hosts.